 Silent film star, Clara Bow, spent one September evening in 1930 playing illegal gambling games at a Lake Tahoe, Nevada casino.
 Both winning and losing at roulette, craps, 21 and the dice game, chuck-a-luck, she requested a high roll.
-The Cal Neva club obliged, allowing her to play as high as $300 per roll or card.
+The Cal-Neva Lodge obliged, allowing her to play as high as $300 per roll or card.

 Then she stopped payment on them.

-Clearly, the red-haired siren hadn’t known who she was tangling with at the Cal Neva!
-The owners, James McKay and William “Bill” Graham, ran Reno then, controlling its illegal gambling trade (Nevada legalized open-wide gambling in 1931) and operating speakeasies, brothels and more.
+Clearly, the red-haired siren hadn’t known whom she was tangling with at the Cal-Neva!
+The owners, James “Jim/Cinch” C. McKay and William “Bill/Curly” J. Graham, ran Reno then, controlling its illegal gambling trade (Nevada legalized open-wide gambling in 1931) and operating speakeasies, brothels and more.
 “Bones” was their trusted partner and enforcer who did whatever they asked.